appeacock/Phonetisaurus/README.md

 [![Build Status](https://travis-ci.org/AdolfVonKleist/Phonetisaurus.svg?branch=master)](https://travis-ci.org/AdolfVonKleist/Phonetisaurus)

-This repository contains scripts suitable for training, evaluating and using grapheme-to-phoneme models for speech recognition using the OpenFst framework.
+This repository contains scripts suitable for training, evaluating and using grapheme-to-phoneme models for speech recognition using the OpenFst framework with Python3 bindings.
 The current build requires OpenFst version 1.6.0 or later, and the examples below use version 1.6.2.

 The repository includes C++ binaries suitable for training, compiling, and evaluating G2P models.